OctopusDeploy/blog/blog/2022-01/introduction-to-build-servers/index.md

 [GitHub Actions](https://github.com/features/actions) is one of the newer CI platforms.
 It removes the need for a separate build server by using repository events to trigger automation workflows on virtual ‘runners’.

-The good news if you're using GitHub as your code repository, is that you already have access - GitHub Actions is included in your existing repos.
+If you're using GitHub as your code repository, the good news is that you already have access - GitHub Actions is included in your existing repos.

 Where’s the catch?
-While public repositories can use GitHub Actions for free, it’s pay-as-you-go for everyone else, billed by the minutes workflows take to run.
+While public repositories can use GitHub Actions for free, it’s pay-as-you-go for everyone else, billed per minute for the time workflows take to run.
 All users get free monthly minutes, though, and you’re only charged if you exceed the number allowed by your plan.

-Like Jenkins, [GitHub also has an actions marketplace](https://github.com/marketplace) brimming with community-created apps and workflows to help with CI and more.
+Like Jenkins, [GitHub also has an actions marketplace](https://github.com/marketplace) brimming with community-created apps and workflows to help with Continuous Integration and more.

 ## What's next?

-You can look forward to more build server and Continuous Integration content from us in the coming weeks, including guides for Jenkins and GitHub Actions, bespoke tools, and more.
+Over the coming weeks, we'll share guides for Jenkins and GitHub Actions, some bespoke tools we've created, and more.

 In the meantime, if you're not already using Octopus Deploy, you can [sign up for a free trial](https://octopus.com/start).